kanidm/kanidm/kanidm_book/src/ssh_key_dist.md

 ### Public key caching configuration

 If you have kanidm_unixd running, you can use it to locally cache ssh public keys.
+This means you can still ssh into your machines, even if your network is down, you move away from kanidm, or some other interruption occurs.

 The kanidm_ssh_authorizedkeys command is part of the kanidm-unix-clients package, so should be installed on the servers.
 It communicates to kanidm_unixd, so you should have a configured pam/nsswitch